BITSS-OPA/opa-deworming/code/readme.md

 ##### Code chunk: sources

 This code chunk defines the different sources to be used in the analysis.
 Following [Hoces de la Guardia et al. 2020](https://osf.io/preprints/metaarxiv/jnyqh/), theses sources are separated into three categories: data, research and guesswork.
-Each sources is assinged to an R object (a variable) so that it can be systematically used throughout the DD.
+Each source is assinged to an R object (a variable) so that it can be systematically used throughout the DD.
 Inline comments describe the definitions and sources of the data.

 *Insert naming conventions in appendix*